-A high-protein diet boosts metabolism and reduces cravings - Photo: British Nutrition Foundation
+A high-protein diet helps boost metabolism and reduce cravings - Photo: British Nutrition Foundation

 Protein aids weight loss without calorie restriction